arief25ramadhan/Histopathologic-Cancer-Detection/README.md

 * Sagemaker
 * Boto3

+## Files

+The description of each file is:

+* model.ipynb: train the VGG16 model
+* cfg.py: configure pickle and model saving

 ## Sources

 Informations and links in this README.md file is heavily based on this webpage from Kaggle: